 - context This is a context specifically for the special form open and form close nodes, canonically called start and close. - g_context This is a global context that will be passed to all nodes in rendering thorugh their rendering context as 'g' variable. - start_template The template used when automatically injecting a start Node.
 See yota.Form.auto_start_close for more information. - close_template The template used when automatically injecting a close Node.
-See yota.Form.auto_start_close for more information. - hidden A dictionary of hidden key/value pairs to be injected into the form.
+See yota.Form.auto_start_close for more information. - auto_start_close Dictates whether or not start and close Nodes will be automatically appended/prepended to your form.
+Note that this must be set via init or your class definition since it must be set before init for the Form is run. - hidden A dictionary of hidden key/value pairs to be injected into the form.
 This is frequently used to pass dynamic form parameters into the validator.

+'''

 event_lists = {}

+'''